 The Neighborhood Schools Program is a community outreach program creating pathways of engagement between the University and local schools.

 Through partnerships with industry practitioners and connections to University resources, the Community Programs Accelerator provides technical assistance to help develop and strengthen community-based organizations on the South Side.

-Chicago Bound is a 7-day pre-orientation program sponsored by UCSC and the Institute of Politics for incoming first-year students to promote community awareness and civic engagement.
-THIS YEAR, CHICAGO BOUND WILL BE A VIRTUAL EXPERIENCE, due to the ongoing COVID-19 crisis.
+Chicago Bound is a Discover UChicago program sponsored by UCSC and the Institute of Politics for incoming first-year students to promote community awareness and civic engagement.

 Student Civic Engagement Center

 Home to the University’s two largest student civic engagement programs – the Neighborhood Schools Program (NSP) and University Community Service Center (UCSC) -- the Student Civic Engagement Center is a central hub for student civic engagement activities on campus.